ethickfox/knowledge-transfer/Software_Architecture/REST.md

 **6. Bandwidth**

-SOAP messages consume more bandwidth than RESTFul messages for the same type of an operation because [[howto]] is more verbose than [[p]], the standard way to send RESTFul messages, and SOAP has an additional header for every message while RESTFul services utilize HTTP header.
+SOAP messages consume more bandwidth than RESTFul messages for the same type of an operation because [howto](howto) is more verbose than [p](p), the standard way to send RESTFul messages, and SOAP has an additional header for every message while RESTFul services utilize HTTP header.

 **7. Transport Independence**